Macrometacorp/docs/docs/search/views/index.md

 You can use the following property to set up a [primary sort order](#primary-sort-order) to optimize C8QL queries:

-**primarySort**: If the query attempts to retrieve all documents in a View, and the sorting attributes, fields, and direction match the `primarySort` definition, we ignore this operation for being redundant.
-This value is immutable once the View is created.
+**primarySort**: If the query attempts to retrieve all documents in a search view, and the sorting attributes, fields, and direction match the `primarySort` definition, we ignore this operation for being redundant.
+This value is immutable once the search view is created.

 * Type: `array`
 * Default: `[]`